Forest-Economics-Goettingen/optimLanduse/README.md

                      optimisticRule = "expectation",
                      # optimistic contribution of each indicator directly defined by their average
                      fixDistance = NA)
                      # 3 is the default
 ```

 In line with Gosling et al. (2020), we chose the expected value of the
 indicator as optimistic outcomes *(optimisticRule = “expectation”)* and
 the same uncertainty level for the calculation of the averaged distances
-and the uncertainty space (*fixDistance = NA*, see equations 4 and 9 in
+and the uncertainty space (*fixDistance = NA*, see Equations 4 and 9 in
 Husmann et al. (n.d.) for more details).

 ### Solving the Initialized *optimLanduse* Object